RiseVision/rise-node/packages/core-blocks/README.md

 ## API

-The Blocks API enpoint can be found at `/api/blocks`.
+The Blocks API endpoint can be found at `/api/blocks`.
 Review [the API Reference](https://risevision.github.io/#tag/Blocks-API) for more information.

 ## Authors